-

 What is a grace period?

 A short period — usually 60-90 days — after your monthly health insurance payment is due.
-If you haven't made your payment, you may do so during the grace period and avoid losing your health coverage.
+If you have not made your payment, you may do so during the grace period and avoid losing your health coverage.

 The grace period for health insurance is usually 60-90 days if both of the following are true:

-Note: The length of your grace period may be different if you don’t qualify for a premium tax credit.
-Contact your insurance company for information on grace periods in your state.
+Note: The length of your grace period may be different if you do not qualify for a tax credits.
+Contact your insurance company for information on grace periods.

 What are quality star ratings?